LadyTastingData/de-project/README.md

 </ol>

+## Reproducibility:

-In order to reproduce, apply the following steps:
+In order to reproduce this project, apply the following steps:

 - First of all, in order to be able to download data sets from Kaggle, run:
 ```